olanti-p/cata-mapgen-editor/README.md

 Such functionality is marked with (*).

 - Create, save and load projects
+- Create and edit new mapgens and palettes
 - *Import existing palettes and mapgens
 - Draw symbols with mouse
    - Brush (hold mouse button to draw)